idris-lang/Idris-dev/README.md

 For those interested in contributing to Idris directly we kindly ask that prospective developers please consult the [Contributing Guide](CONTRIBUTING.md) first.

+[Idris 2](https://github.com/edwinb/Idris2) is an early preview of the next generation of Idris, implemented in Idris.